 You Can See 6 Waterfalls In Just One Day Of Hiking In Vermont

-In one single day of hiking in Vermont, you will get to see the best waterfalls in Vermont!
+In one single day of hiking in Vermont, you will get to see the best falls on these Vermont waterfall hikes!
 It doesn’t get much better than that.
 Which of these waterfalls is your favorite to visit?
 Outdoor enthusiasts will also enjoy exploring this ancient forest and this amazing trail that leads to a 1973 plane wreckage, one of many great Vermont hikes.

 What’s the most beautiful hike in Vermont?

-Although it is almost impossible to just pick one hike, we can’t see how it wouldn’t be the hike up to Mt.
-Mansfield (Sunset Ridge Trail), that is if we had to just pick one.
+One of the most beautiful hikes in Vermont is the hike up to Mt.
+Mansfield (Sunset Ridge Trail).
 Camel’s Hump (Camel’s Hump Trail) is also another incredible option.
 These two hikes are on the longer side and they also have a fairly high vertical trek, but these hikes provide some of the most expansive and breathtaking views in Vermont.

 Where are the best swimming holes in Vermont?

-Vermont has so many hidden swimming holes scattered throughout our green state.
-For starters, Bingham Falls is a great spot to go swimming.
-With natural pools, cliff jumping, and waterfalls, what else could you want in a swimming hole?
+Some of the best swimming holes in Vermont include Bingham Falls which is a great spot to go swimming. with natural pools, cliff jumping, and waterfalls.
 Another great place is Bristol Falls in Bristol.
-Here, you will find a refreshing and fun place to cool off from the summer heat.
-You’ll find deep pools, a waterfall, and several natural pools to explore.
-For more amazing swimming holes in Vermont, have a look at this article here of 11 outstanding swimming holes in Vermont.
+Here, there's a refreshing and fun place to cool off from the summer heat.
+For more amazing swimming holes in Vermont, check out 11 outstanding swimming holes in Vermont.

 What are the best road trips in Vermont?

-Vermont has so many amazing backroads and road trip options that you really can’t go wrong anywhere you choose.
-Sometimes it’s best to just hop in the car and go!
-Here are a few phenomenal road trip options for you in Vermont.
-If you are looking for the best mini road trip in Vermont, this two-hour drive through the Notch of Mt.
+Check out these phenomenal road trip options for some of the best road trips in Vermont.
+For the best mini road trip in Vermont, this two-hour drive through the Notch of Mt.
 Mansfield along Vermont Route 108 from Stowe to Jeffersonville is perfect, and it may just be the most beautiful drive in all of Vermont.
-Happy road trippin’!